The Hangover Part II: Release

 The Hangover Part II held its premiere on May 19, 2011, at Grauman's Chinese Theatre in Hollywood, California.
 And it was theatrically released on May 26, 2011, in the United States.

 Marketing

 The first teaser trailer was released online in February 2011.
 The first full trailer was released in April 2011.
-Later in the same month Warner Bros. pulled the trailer from theaters for violating an MPAA rule stating that films can only trailer before similarly rated movies.
+Later in the same month Warner Bros.
+Pictures pulled the trailer from theaters for violating an MPAA rule stating that films can only trailer before similarly rated movies.
 The trailer for the R-rated comedy was being promoted at screenings for the PG-13-rated Source Code against MPAA regulations.
 Warner Bros. released a statement saying, "In our haste to meet the placement schedule for this trailer, we failed to properly vet the final version with the MPAA.
 We acted immediately to correct the mistake and removed the trailer from screens".

 Lawsuits

 Tattoo

 In the film, Stu wakes up with a copy of Mike Tyson's tattoo.
 In April 2011, tattoo artist S. Victor Whitmill, who designed and inked Tyson's tattoo, filed a lawsuit against Warner Bros. for copyright infringement, requesting an injunction against using the tattoo in the movie or its promotional materials.
 Warner Bros. asserted several defenses, including that tattoos are not copyrightable.
 Judge Catherine D. Perry denied the injunction due to harm to other businesses but allowed the case to go forward, calling most of the arguments put forward by Warner Bros. were "just silly" and affirming the copyrightability of tattoos.
 Warner Bros. said it would digitally modify the tattoo in the home video release if no agreement was reached; it settled with Whitmill on June 20 under undisclosed terms.